 Obesity in children can significantly impact their physical and psychological health.
 The World Health Organization (WHO) defines obesity as an excess of fat buildup that poses a health concern (1).
 Children are said to be obese if their body mass index (BMI) is at or above the 95th percentile compared to children of the same age and gender (2).

 Your child’s weight may be influenced by your family lifestyle, nutrition, and physical activity preferences.
 Hence, to assist children in maintaining a healthy weight, parents should lead by example.
 Further, childhood obesity should be addressed since it can negatively impact a child’s long-term health as an adult.

-In this post, we will tell you about the causes and risks of childhood obesity and ways to prevent it.
+This post discusses the reasons and risks of childhood obesity and measures to prevent it.

 Why Do Children Become Obese?